 As everyone now knows how to open pill bottles, manufacturers of cannabis products are doing away with the picture on the top and using the space for branding.
 A new generation of containers has closures that are smooth on top.

-Brands firmly believe that packaging can be both child-resistant and beautifully designed.
+Brands firmly believe that child-resistant packaging for cannabis can be beautifully designed.
 Packaging companies are partnering with top product developers to create safe, attractive products.
 Options are no longer limited to awkward boxes, repurposed jars or pharmaceutical containers.

 Cannabis is now tucked into dark top-top vials or windowed envelopes lined with scent-blocking mylar.
 Black glass jars with child-resistant caps protect the product against oxidation from sunlight and are childproof at the same time.

 As well as being aesthetically pleasing, companies are looking for multi-use packaging that accomplishes several goals at once – reducing waste, cutting costs and achieving compliance.

 Bottles are being developed that are not only child-resistant but look like cosmetic products.
 Dome-shaped closures for CBD creams are making them look pretty much like products from one of the big cosmetic houses.